-Rescue remedy is frequently recommended and commonly used by vets and dog parents to calm dogs that are nervous and anxious.
+Rescue remedy for dogs is frequently recommended and commonly used by vets and dog parents to calm dogs that are nervous and anxious.
 What exactly is Rescue Remedy?
 What can it do to help our dogs?
-Read on and get more information about this natural remedy for dogs.
+Read on...

 You may have heard of Bach's Rescue Remedy, or you may even have used it on yourself.
 Did you know that Rescue Remedy could also be used on dogs?
 If your dog always gets nervous and stressed before going to the vet, or during grooming, you may want to consider using this natural remedy to help him calm down.